On the Beta Transformation: Finite Orbits

-Following a similar suggestion by Dajani\cite{Dajani97}, numbers of this kind may be called ``generalized golden means''.
+Following a suggestion by Dajani\cite{Dajani97}, the $\beta$ numbers corresponding to the trouble spots may be called ``generalized golden means''.
 Unfortunately, the term ``generalized golden mean'' is in common use, and is applied to a variety of different systems.
-Not all are relevant; one that is, is given by Hare \emph{et al.}\cite{Hare14} who provide series expansions for the real roots of $\beta^{p}-\sum_{k=0}^{n-1}\beta^{k}=0$; these are known as the n-bonacci constants (Fibonacci, tribonacci, tetranacci, \emph{etc.}).
+Not all are relevant to the present situation; one that is, is given by Hare \emph{et al.}\cite{Hare14} who provide series expansions for the real roots of $\beta^{p}-\sum_{k=0}^{n-1}\beta^{k}=0$; these are known as the n-bonacci constants (Fibonacci, tribonacci, tetranacci, \emph{etc.}).
 Stakhov\cite{Stakhov05} considers $\beta^{p+1}-\beta^{p}-1=0$ in general settings.
 Some, but not all of these numbers are known to be Pisot numbers or Salem numbers\cite{Maia07}.
 In what follows, these will be referred to as the ``beta golden means'', since all of the ones that appear here have explicit origins with the beta shift.